PRICE FROM

 02 Min - 10 Max

-Embarking on the Lares Trek to Machu Picchu with Quechuas Expeditions is a journey of a lifetime.
-Nestled deep in the heart of the Andean Mountains, the Lares Trek in Peru offers an alternative route.
+Embarking on the 4 days Lares Trek to Machu Picchu with Quechuas Expeditions is a journey of a lifetime.
+Nestled deep in the heart of the Andean Mountains, the Lares trail in Peru offers an alternative route.
 This path is equally captivating to the city of the Incas when compared to the classic Inca trail.

 At every twist and turn, you will be welcomed by breathtaking vistas of the Sacred Valley.
 These views remind you of the profound heritage that lies hidden within its depths.